qberry-io/qberryduino-gateway-one/README.md

 	*	TX -> Pin 8 (Brown)
 *	USB to TTL adapter > Arduino
 	*
-### Notice for PIN number of simcard
+#### Notice for PIN number of simcard
-Be sure that simcard doesn't protected with a PIN number.
+Please be sure that simcard doesn't protected with a PIN number.
 Fona 808 fails if the simcard has a PIN number.

+#### Notice for the registration of Fona 808
+Please be sure that IMEI number of Fona 808 is registered for your country.

 #### Notice for the USB to TTL Adapter and its voltage value
 Please be sure that the adapter provides the same voltage with the Arduino that you will use.